aave/risk-v3/asset-risk/polygon.md

 # Polygon

-Aave's first exploration of New Frontiers is [Polygon](https://polygon.technology) (_formerly known as MATIC).
-A_ scalable sidechain of Ethereum that allows fast and nearly-free transactions, with a nascent ecosystem of applications such as community favourite [Aavegotchi](https://aavegotchi.com), decentralised exchange [Quickswap](https://quickswap.exchange/#/swap) as well as [Chainlink](https://chain.link) oracles.&#x20;
+Aave's first exploration of New Frontiers was V2 market launch on [Polygon](https://polygon.technology).
+A scalable sidechain of Ethereum that allows fast and nearly-free transactions, with a nascent ecosystem of applications such as community favourite [Aavegotchi](https://aavegotchi.com), decentralised exchange [Quickswap](https://quickswap.exchange/#/swap) as well as [Chainlink](https://chain.link) oracles.

-Nearly a hundred validators secure Polygon's Proof-of-Stake algorithm with back ups every 30 minutes on the Ethereum blockchain.&#x20;
+Nearly a hundred validators secure Polygon's Proof-of-Stake algorithm with back ups every 30 minutes on the Ethereum blockchain.

+Following huge success of V2 markets, Aave Protocol V3 has been deployed on Polygon.

 ### Risk Parameters